| What

 it is uncomfortable to discuss financial matters

-and because of that we prefer to settle any fee
+and because of that you should settle any fee

 discussions during the first or second visit.
 If